MSAdministrator/PSLogging/README.md

 * New-WriteHostClass

 ## Using the [EventViewer] Class
-To use the [EventViewer] Class you need to either call the New-EventViewerClass.ps1 or by loading the entire PSLogging class in the 'Private' folder.
+To use the [EventViewer] Class you need to either call the New-EventViewerClass.ps1 or by loading the entire PSLogging class in the 'Class' folder.

 ### New-EventViewerClass
 ```